Shares struggle to shake off bearish mood

 That followed European Central Bank President Christine Lagarde earlier in the day appearing to rule out measures to weaken the euro.

-“But ECB President Christine Lagarde sounded less dovish, and her remarks about the strong euro left markets unimpressed.”

-The pan-European STOXX 600 .STOXX opened lower before gaining 0.2%.
-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS added 0.4%, moving away from a one-month trough touched earlier this week.
+The pan-European STOXX 600 .STOXX was up 0.1% in a choppy session.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS added 0.3%, moving away from a one-month trough touched earlier this week.
 Japan's Nikkei .N225 rose after Tokyo dropped its coronavirus alert by one notch from the highest level as COVID-19 cases trend down.

 The NYSE Fang+ index of big 10 tech companies .NYFANG has lost 5.4% so far this week -- its biggest weekly loss since the market turmoil in March if sustained by the end of Friday.